fbpx

 • Pay attention to the news.
 If there is political or economic acrimony, there is a higher likelihood that the financial markets will respond negatively.
 These changes could impact the value of your portfolio.

-• Ask your financial advisor for the fees and commissions that are being charged in the account.
+• Ask your financial advisor for the fees and commissions that are being charged to the account.
 This includes fees associated with new issue securities, such as IPOs.

 • Brokerage firms periodically send correspondence to customers, advising them of the risk profile of their investments.
 If you are told that an investment you own carries more risk than you are comfortable with, have a discussion with your financial advisor or their branch manager.